apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russian man rescued alive after almost 10 weeks adrift in sea off Siberian coast**
+**Don’t call it Trump-proofing**

-You can read more about it [here](https://www.cnn.com/2024/10/15/world/russian-man-rescued-after-67-days-adrift-sea-intl/index.html).
+You can read more about it [here](https://www.politico.com/news/2024/10/15/trump-california-environment-supreme-court-00183585).

 ## Requirements
 - Python 3.8